Cruel and unusual punishment: Capital punishment

 There is much discussion as to whether capital punishment is considered cruel and unusual.
 Common arguments are that capital punishment is more expensive when factoring in appeals versus life in prison, and that the government has been wrong before on death penalty cases (therefore, the government could be wrong again, and the government ought not have the authority to end a life).
 These two arguments alone may or may not qualify under the tests the government puts forth, which could also be considered arbitrary itself, especially if society is not informed enough on these considerable facts.
 For most of recorded history, capital punishments were often deliberately cruel, painful, and/or degrading.
-Severe historical execution methods include the breaking wheel, hanged, drawn and quartered, mazzatello (beating the head with a mallet or mace), boiling to death, death by burning, execution by drowning, feeding alive to predatory animals, death by starvation, immurement, flaying, disembowelment, crucifixion, impalement, crushing, execution by elephant, keelhauling, stoning, dismemberment, sawing, slow slicing, blood eagle, bamboo torture and necklacing.
+Severe historical execution methods include the breaking wheel, hanging, drawing, and quartering, mazzatello, death by boiling, death by burning, execution by drowning, immurement, crucifixion, impalement, execution by elephant, stoning, sawing, and slow slicing.

 In 2008, Michael Portillo on the show Horizon argued that in ensuring an execution is not of a cruel and unusual nature, the following criteria must be met: